10 Veg-Friendly Restaurants You Should Try

 Say hello to the East Side and see what’s going on with Tongue in Cheek’s Vegasm dish.
 These large dishes change seasonally and you might not know what you’ll end up with before you get there, but we promise that you won’t be disappointed.

-Stop through the Midway neighborhoods for a great cup of coffee and some vegan baked goods at Groundswell.
-We highly recommend the vegan banana bread.
-It’s amazing.
+Stop through the Midway neighborhoods for a great cup of coffee and some vegan baked goods, entrees and more at Groundswell.
+Whether you stop by for breakfast or lunch, you can have a vegetarian breakfast burrito or a vegan kimchi brat.
+Um, yum.

 Everest on Grand